+What's going on guys.
 It's Tony from Lone Wolf Paintball.

 Let's jump on into this bad boy.

-People are gonna want to know what's the difference between you know, the Spire 4 hopper.
+Obviously the Spire IR2 just came out.
+People are gonna want to know what's the difference between, you know, the Spire 4 hopper.
+I'm assuming.

 So you've got the Spire 4 hopper retailing around $249 - 250 bucks.